Adjustments of Status & Consulate Processing

 - If you have been a continuous resident of the United States since before January 1, 1972, you must submit evidence showing that you entered the United States prior to January 1, 1972 and that you have lived in the United States continuously since your entry into the country.

-you were born, you must submit evidence that your parent has been or will be granted permanent residence.
+- If your parent became a lawful permanent resident after you were born, you must submit evidence that your parent has been or will be granted permanent residence.
 You must also submit a copy of your birth certificate, and proof of your relationship with your parent.

 - If your spouse became a lawful permanent resident after you were married, you must submit evidence that your spouse has been granted permanent residence.
 You must also submit a copy of your marriage certificate and proof that any previous marriages entered into by you or your spouse were legally terminated.